 regeneration; and tendon healing

 - Clinical Practice:

-- Posterior Cruciate Ligament Injury (PCL tear), Rotator Cuff Injury, Shoulder Dislocation, Shoulder Instability, Shoulder Labral Tear, Anterior Cruciate Ligament (ACL) Surgery, Shoulder Tendinopathy, Shoulder Replacement, Sports Medicine
+- Posterior Cruciate Ligament Injury (PCL tear), Rotator Cuff Injury, Shoulder Dislocation, Shoulder Instability, Shoulder Labral Tear, ACL Surgery, Shoulder Tendinopathy, Shoulder Replacement, Sports Medicine

 - Assistant Professor

 Brian Werner, MD, is an orthopedic surgeon specializing in sports medicine and shoulder surgery, including both arthroscopic and open reconstructive surgery of the shoulder and knee.
 He focuses on all sports and athletic injuries, and has a particular clinical interest in shoulder replacement and ligament reconstruction of the knee.
 Dr. Werner also performs arthroscopic treatment of shoulder instability (labrum repair), rotator cuff repair, ACL reconstruction, meniscus repair and transplant, among many other sports medicine procedures.

 Dr. Werner earned his B.S. in chemical engineering from Penn State and his medical degree from Wake Forest.
 He came to UVA for his internship, research fellowship and orthopedic surgery residency.
 He then completed a fellowship in sports medicine and shoulder surgery at the Hospital for Special Surgery in New York, where he was a team physician for the New York Giants and the New York Red Bulls.
 He returned to Charlottesville in 2016, joining the UVA Department of Orthopaedic Surgery as an assistant professor.
 He also serves as a team physician for James Madison University.